Environmental Leadership Program

 - Weekly working meetings (between Jan.
 24 and March 11) in which students will develop and refine their policy presentations, hear from expert speakers about career opportunities and pathways in environmental leadership, and prepare for meetings with legislators.
 Seven one-hour meetings are envisioned for Spring 2022, four of which would include presentations from guest speakers.
 The remaining three meetings would be for supporting and providing students with feedback on their presentations.

-- Four days of intensive experiential learning with trips to the State Capitol in Springfield and Urbana and Champaign City Councils.
+- Four days of intensive experiential learning with trips to the State Capitol in Springfield and to the Urbana and Champaign City Councils.
 The trips will be held during Spring Break (estimated: March 14-17).
 During these trips, students will deliver presentations to local and state legislators and policy decision-makers.
 Networking events will also be organized for students to meet with legislators and staff.
 Travel expenses for Springfield will be funded by our donor.

-iSEE encourages interested students from all backgrounds, class standings, and majors to apply to the program.
-Admission to the program will be highly competitive, as iSEE seeks a diverse and interdisciplinary cohort.
-Students will be notified about the admission decision in mid-November, at which time they will register and pay a small registration fee (financial assistance available).
+Dozens of interested undergraduate students from all backgrounds, class standings, and majors applied to the program.
+Admission will be highly competitive, as iSEE has sought a diverse and interdisciplinary cohort.
+Students were to be notified about the admission decision in mid-November, at which time they will register and pay a small registration fee (financial assistance available).